camunda/camunda/optimize/backend/README.md

 All of the core logic about imports is implemented here, and it is implemented with polling mechanisms.
 The implementation can be found starting from the class `AbstractImportScheduler`.
 The imports are run in multithreading, with each thread corresponding to one configuration of the tuple `(partitionType, recordType)`.

 ## Run the REST API

-in order to run API you have to run
+In order to run API you have to run

 ```
 org.camunda.optimize.Main
 ```

 class as a normal class, which will start up embedded Jetty server with listener on port 8080 and endpoints providing basic operations

 to run from command line please execute following from root folder of the project